-٠. complete Part 2 (as detailed below) with the person we suppose support network, their Support Coordinator and relevant hos (request that the Disability Liaison Officer or equivalent be in this discussion). provide answers for columns 1 and 2 for each support need based on the person's current level of functioning (this may of their usual support needs due to the reason they are in hosp complete columns 3 and 4 in partnership with hospital staff a present to detail what support the person will need (if any) are will be providing the support. use the following key to identify the level of support the person requires and who will provide it: Key to S Support Levels Hospital Level No additional on-ward support required.
-Support Plan - Part 2 1 Support can be provided from existing hospital resources.
-Lavial Additional on-ward support required.
-2 Level 2 Support to be provided by the person's Support Network (e.g. family & friends) Additional on-ward support required.
+DARRIERS complete Part 2 (as detailed below) with the person we support, their support network, their Support Coordinator and relevant hospital staff (request that the Disability Liaison Officer or equivalent be involved in this discussion). provide answers for columns 1 and 2 for each support need question, based on the person's current level of functioning (this may differ from their usual support needs due to the reason they are in hospital). complete columns 3 and 4 in partnership with hospital staff and others present to detail what support the person will need (if any) and who will be providing the support. e following key to identify the level of support the person es and who will provide it: I I a a strait Key to Support Levels Hospital Support Plan - Level No additional on-ward support required.
+Part 2 1 Support can be provided from existing hospital resources.
+Level Additional on-ward support required.
+2 2 Support to be provided by the person's Support Network (e.g. family & friends) Lovel Additional on-ward support required.
 Level 3 Support to be provided by the hospital (reasonable adjustments put into place) Level Additional on-ward support required.
-4 Support to be provided by LWB Disability Support Workers. suppo contac - any fun per stra - any the reques Carer the Support Coordinator, as needed, to coordinate informal rts (friends and family) if the hospital requests Level 2 support.
-It the Client Engagement Team (CET) to discuss: It changes to usual NDIS claiming as a result of the admission of support that will be provided by LWB staff using existing NDIS adding (e.g. DSWs to train hospital staff in understanding the reson's complex communication need and/or positive behaviour attegies) wolcing arrangements for Level 4 supports that will be funded by a hospital (additional on-ward support for personal care etc.).
-The state hospital provide a formal letter such as a "Request for to outlining the support they are requesting (hours and duties) to ovide to the CET team.
+4 Support to be provided by LWB Disability Support Workers. suppocontact the Support Coordinator, as needed, to coordinate informal rts (friends and family) if the hospital requests Level 2 support.
+It the Client Engagement Team (CET) to discuss: y changes to usual NDIS claiming as a result of the admission y support that will be provided by LWB staff using existing NDIS

+- any support that will be provided by LWB staff using existing NDIS funding (e.g. DSWs to train hospital staff in understanding the person's complex communication need and/or positive behaviour strategies) - anvoicing arrangements for Level 4 supports that will be funded by the hospital (additional on-ward support for personal care etc.). - request the hospital provide a formal letter such as a "Request for Carer", outlining the support they are requesting (hours and duties) and provide to the CET team.
 This formal letter facilitates LWB invoicing for support hours provided.